 - 300 Marks: Better odds for private MBBS; possible government BDS for reserved categories in low-cutoff states.
 Expected rank: 2.5-2.8 lakh.

-Government seats are rare below 450 marks for general category.
+Note: Government seats are rare below 450 marks for the general category.
 However, states with lower competition offer hope.

 State-Wise Options for Low Scores (200-300 Marks)

-Cutoffs vary by state; prioritize domicile for 85% state quota seats.
-States with lowest expected cutoffs for 2026:
+Cutoffs vary by state; prioritise domicile for 85% state quota seats.
+States with the lowest expected cutoffs for 2026:

 | State | Expected Low Cutoff (General) | Opportunities for 200-300 Marks |